Hamburg Noir

 Behind her, the dealer hammered steel.
 Three long, two short.

-Original, Edda thought.
+Original, she thought.
 Why not do a full-on shave-and-haircut knock?

-After somebody studied the dealer way too long through the peephole, the metallic one–two–three movements of a crossbar announced that he had passed some kind of test.
+After somebody studied the dealer way too long through the peephole, the metallic one–two–three movements of a crossbar announced that he’d passed some kind of test.

 Edda followed him through the half-open door.
 Her big mission, after all, was to make it inside.